|

 have been conducting a successful summer youth program where kids

-come to our farm twice weekly, are assigned a llama for the summer and
+come to our farm weekly, are assigned a llama for the summer and

 learn how to halter, handle, train and respect the animals.